yohasebe/fastmail-plus/README.md

 Yoichiro Hasebe

+## Contributor

+Stanislav (Stas) Katkov

 ## License

 The MIT License

 ## Disclaimer

-Fastmail Plus Chrome Extension is not officially endorsed by Fastmail.
+Fastmail Plus Browser Extension is not officially endorsed by Fastmail.
 Use this open source software at your own risk and do not contact Fastmail for support.